-Mach number; heading; time and navigation data; APU speed; burner pressure; booster separation; and, inlet condition.
-Evaluation of these data provides for a "command destruct" prerogative in the most critical part of free flight.
+"command destruct" prerogative in the most critical part of free flight.
 The transmitter is an off-the-shelf component installed in the gyro well; a notch antenna is built into the trailing edge of the vertical stabilizer.
 The B-52 has two antenna blades mounted on top the fuselage to give omni-directional coverage in the horizontal plane.
 This eliminates the need for the B-52 to maintain constant heading during the ten-minute monitoring period.
 The TM signal is turned on again to assist in the recovery phase; however, since this equipment is not mounted on the jettisonable hatch, its transmissions are lost at the moment of payload ejection.

-(6) A Hycon HR 335 camera (24 inch FL, F 5.6 lens, 9x9 format) weighing approximately 290 pounds provides the only D-21 reconnaissance capability.
+(6) A Hycon HR 335 camera (24 inch FL, F 5.6 lens, 9x9 format) weighing approximately 290 lbs provides the only D-21 reconnaissance capability.
 Resolution is 105 lines/MM AWAR on SO 206 (low contrast target) and 115 lines on SO 3400.
 IMC is achieved by tracking the scan mirror; a Perkin Elmer V/H sensor is provided.
-Magazine capacity is 4,500 feet of 91⁄2 inch wide thin base film providing 5600 exposures.
-The camera operates through five modes: vertical, and 19° and 36° either side of flight track.
-The three position mode will provide a continuous swath of photographic coverage 16NM by 3900NM (approximate), and the five position mode 28NM by 3020NM (approximate).
-In-flight data will be recorded on the film and will consist of latitude, longitude, time, BYE 12286-68 oblique position, and exposure number.
+Magazine capacity is 4,500 ft of $9\frac{1}{2}$ inch wide thin base film providing 5600 exposures.
+The camera operates through five modes: vertical, and $19^{\circ}$ and $36^{\circ}$ either side of flight track.
+The three position mode will provide a continuous swath of photographic coverage 16NM by 3900 NM (approximate), and the five position mode 28 NM by 3020 NM (approximate).
+In flight data will be recorded on the film and will consist of latitude, longitude, time, oblique position, and exposure number.
 Ten cameras have been delivered with eleven more on order.

-- (7) There are two pyrotechnic devices installed; one ejects the equipment hatch at termination of flight, and the second is used to destroy the aircraft.
-The destruct systém is armed by time or command radio after launch and is actuated by altitude during free flight, or by altitude/command during terminal phase.
-The payload cannot be destroyed after the hatch is ejected. - (8) A command receiver (430 MC) is the means whereby back-up control of the beacon, ramjet and booster ignition, booster eject, fuel on, fuel shut-off, package eject, destruct, destruct disable and destruct arm is effected by either the launch or the recovery aircraft.
-Back-up command is normally initiated immediately after INS programmed command. - (9) A Sara beacon (243 MC) and X-Band transponder are installed on the equipment hatch to assist in recovery operations.
-The beacon provides directional information limited to line of sight; the transponder provides range and bearing to the extent of JC 130 APN-59 navigation radar capability as modified, approximately 500 NM. - (10) The raw reconnaissance data will be air recovered by JC-130.
+(7) There are two pyrotechnic devices installed; one ejects the equipment hatch at termination of flight, and the second is used to destroy the aircraft.
+The destruct system is armed by time or command radio after launch and is actuated by altitude during free flight, or by altitude/command during terminal phase.
+The payload cannot be destroyed after the hatch is ejected.

+(8) A command receiver (430 MC) is the means whereby back-up control of the beacon, ramjet and booster ignition, booster eject, fuel on, fuel shut-off, package eject, destruct, destruct disable and destruct arm is effected by either the launch or the recovery aircraft.
+Back-up command is normally initiated immediately after INS programmed command.

+(9) A Sarah beacon (243 MC) and X-Band transponder are installed on the equipment hatch to assist in recovery operations.
+The beacon provides directional information limited to line of sight; the transponder provides range and bearing to the extent of JC 130 APN-59 navigation radar capability as modified, approximately 500 NM.

+(10) The raw reconnaissance data will be air recovered by JC-130.
 The equipment hatch, to be ejected, will include the camera, magazine, camera electronics, INS and computer, stability augmentation system, beacon, transponder, and command receiver.
-Package weight will approximate 1000 pounds.
-Ejection of the package from the drone will occur at a predetermined altitude of 60,000 feet. - (11) There are 15 D-21's produced with 19 additional on order.
+Package weight will approximate 880 lbs.
+Ejection of the package from the drone will occur at a predetermined altitude of 60,000 ft.

-BYE 12286-68

-Cy 1 of 1 cys